VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 Anyway, here we are.
 So, what are the implications of this:

 * MIDI clock does not have built in time-correction.
 If there's a 2ms delay coming out your computer, a 2ms delay for the device to process the midi input, and a 5ms delay on the audio from the device back into your recording interface, you'll need to offset the input by -7ms.
 This is extraordianly awkward, as the device now needs to know *future* inputs.
 * MIDI clock can have stability issues.
 If the tempo is 120BPM, that's 2 notes a second, so at 24ppqn, 48 pulses a second, which comes out to be 1 pulse every 20.833 milliseconds.
 This will absolutely varry a bit, if we assume the clock varries even by ±1 millisecond that will thow us off to anywhere from 45.8 to 50.4 pulses a second, which equates to about 114.5 to 126.1 BPM.
 That's a lot of varience for a pretty minor hickup in our clock signal.
 Even if it averages out, there's still a good chance some of the beats will hit at weird times, causing phasing issues.
-See [this video from Expert Sleepers (YouTube)](https://www.youtube.com/watch?v=qyuSIR0z-lQ) to see how this actually looks.
+See [this video from Expert Sleepers](https://www.youtube.com/watch?v=qyuSIR0z-lQ) to see how this actually looks.

 Just be aware this may cause you problems and that none of the solutions to the problem are any fun.
 Also, MIDI Through only makes the problem worse- more on that in a bit